kurema/CitiesSkylinesModsRepoForEpicUsers/README.md

 Now that [Steam Workshop Downloader](https://steamworkshopdownloader.io/) is dead, you have to build by yourself which is not very easy.

 So this repo have some compiled results.
-It's basically latest version as of **18 Feb 2023** and has not been updated since then.
+It's basically latest version as of **23 March 2023** and has not been updated since then.
 So it can be too old for you.

 I don't play Cities:Skylines often, so I don't maintain this repository much.